alfarok/DynamoViewport/README.md

 This project began as an experiment originally researched during a 2017 recharge sprint.
 It is a WIP repo in early exploratory development.
 Feel free to fork and make pull requests!

 ### Building Dynamo
-The Dynamo library is also a CEF application and determines which settings CEF is initialized with for any other instances that may get instantiated within the given Dynamo environment.
-In this initialization the library disables GPU usage in CEF.
-This means currently you need a custom build of [Dynamo](https://github.com/DynamoDS/Dynamo) to run Viewport.
-In order to enable GPU rendering comment out [this](https://github.com/DynamoDS/Dynamo/blob/master/src/LibraryViewExtension/Views/LibraryView.xaml.cs#L28) line in the Dynamo [source](https://github.com/DynamoDS/Dynamo) and rebuild.
-Viewport is exclusively built against DynamoCore v2.0.
+CEF is either initialized by
+- DynamoCore in DynamoSandbox
+- Revit in Dynamo for Revit 2020+
+- Possibly another host application or plugin that is using CEF in the same process

+Dynamo Viewport is exclusively built against DynamoCore v2.0 as GPU rendering was disabled during CEF initiatization in Dynamo 1.3.X and older

 ### Building/Installing Viewport
 - Clone repo